 “It is really important that we watch out for the interests of those people who are abiding by what is asked of them by the City of Berkeley,” said Commissioner Stewart Jones, referring to the three dispensaries currently permitted by the city.
 “I am concerned about an influx of (groups) coming into Berkeley.
 There are two now.
 Next week there could be two more.”

-Commissioner Charlie Pappas pointed out that he had predicted years ago that Berkeley might see an influx of medical cannabis collectives trying to operate below the radar.
+Commissioner Charley Pappas pointed out that he had predicted years ago that Berkeley might see an influx of medical cannabis collectives trying to operate below the radar.
 When the City Council was pondering allowing a fourth licensed dispensary, Pappas said he told members that was too few.
 Since many nearby counties, including Contra Costa, seemed to be banning medical cannabis outlets, patients would be turning to Berkeley for their medicine since the city supports the industry.

 “I told the City Council three or four years ago that three dispensaries were not enough for Berkeley,” said Pappas, who is president of the Divinity Tree Wellness Cooperative in San Francisco, which has been targeted recently by the federal government and will probably soon shut its doors.
 “People come from areas where they can’t get medicine.
 That’s why you have these other dispensaries and delivery services popping up.”